Rae Lakes Loop: How to Get 2025 Permits and Plan Your Itinerary

 Rae Lakes Loop Wildlife and Safety

-A California black bear crosses Woods Creek in Kings Canyon National Park.
+A California black bear crosses Woods Creek in Kings Canyon National Park, along the Rae Lakes Loop.

 A black bear crossing Woods Creek by Upper Paradise Valley